 Juventus midfielder Ramsey out indefinitely after suffering thigh injury

-Juventus have announced that midfielder Aaron Ramsey is out indefintely after suffering a thigh muscle injury against Udinese at the weekend.
+Juventus have announced that midfielder Aaron Ramsey is out indefinitely after suffering a thigh muscle injury against Udinese at the weekend.

 Ramsey started Sunday's Serie A opener against Udinese, playing 59 minutes of a 2-2 draw at the Dacia Arena.